luiz-resende/MLalgorithm-NLPclassification/README.md

 ### RESULTS REPRODUCTION AND FEEDBACK

-The files described above were submitted containing the correct parameters in order to enable the results' reproduction.
+The files described above were submitted containing the correct parameters in order to enable the results' reproduction, i.e. *by only running the scripts the results generated would be the ones submitted*.
 However, the user is invited to read the comments and descriptions of the functions in *Project_02_Functions.py* and in the classification models and see if better results can be achieved.
 If so, one can reach the authors through ```luiz.resendesilva@mail.mcgill.ca```.

 ## FUTURE UPDATES